 The interdisciplinary research under this research theme focuses on the role of citizenship in the two-way process in which newcomers and host societies work together to build a cohesive community.
 Successful integration, broadly defined, relates to a range of issues, such as access to rights, educational performance, labour market performance, residential conditions, among others.
-Aiming to consolidate and intensify existing inter-faculty collaboration, UM researchers within this research theme aim to analyse the links between citizenship and immigrant integration from a comparative and interdisciplinary perspective, integrating law, sociology, politics and economics.
+Aiming to consolidate and intensify existing inter-faculty collaboration, UM researchers within this research theme aim to analyse immigrant integration from a comparative and interdisciplinary perspective, integrating sociology, politics, law and economics.

-Research Theme Leader: Prof. dr. Maarten Vink (Faculty of Arts and Social Sciences – Political Science)
+Research Theme Leaders: Prof. dr. Gerard-Rene de Groot (Faculty of Law), Prof. dr. Mark Levels (School of Business and Economics – Research Centre for Education and the Labor Market) and Prof. dr. Maarten Vink (Faculty of Arts and Social Sciences – Political Science)

 - ‘Fostering Awarness, Inclusion and Recognition of EU mobile citizens’ Political Rights” (FAIREU).
 The project aims to foster the successful inclusion of the EU mobile citizens in their host EU country’s civic and political life through the provision of a holist approach to tackling obstacles they face when exercising their political rights.
 Luana Russo and Maarten Vink are part of the international consortium that has been awarded a European Commission Action Grant for their work.